EtiennePerot/parcimonie.sh/README.md

 `parcimonie.sh` refreshes individual keys in your [GnuPG] keyring at randomized intervals.
 Each key is refreshed over a unique, single-use Tor circuit.

-Unlike the original [Parcimonie], `parcimonie.sh` guarantees that each key refresh happens over a unique Tor circuit even when multiple refreshes happen at the same time. ([How?][Unique Tor circuit creation])
+Unlike the original [Parcimonie], `parcimonie.sh` guarantees that each key refresh happens over a unique Tor circuit even when multiple refreshes happen at the same time (`torsocks --isolate`).

 ## Why?